ibm-cloud-docs/containers/cs_storage_utilities.md

 Looking for instructions for how to update or remove the {{site.data.keyword.Bluemix_notm}} Block Volume Attacher plug-in?
 See [Updating the plug-in](#update_block_attacher) and [Removing the plug-in](#remove_block_attacher).
 {: tip}

-1. Follow the [instructions](cs_integrations.html#helm) to install the Helm client on your local machine, and install the Helm server (tiller) version 2.9 or higher with a Kubernetes service account in your cluster.
+1. Follow the [instructions](cs_integrations.html#helm) to install the Helm client on your local machine, and install the Helm server (tiller) version 2.10 or later with a Kubernetes service account in your cluster.

 2. Update the Helm repo to retrieve the latest version of all Helm charts in this repo.
    ```